 If you'd like to apply character styles by default when formatting text with keyboard shortcuts, click the Editor's ToolKit Plus icon and then click Set character style keyboard shortcuts.
-(Sorry, but these keyboard shortcuts are not available on Macintosh.)

 Remove all formatting not applied with styles

 After you've used the previous feature to convert font formatting to character styles, and assuming you've used paragraph styles to mark text levels, you can use this feature to remove any formatting that is not applied with styles, leaving your document squeaky clean and ready for typesetting.
 You may still need to remove overrides in InDesign.